marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   This warning is enabled by :option:`-Wextra`.

-.. option:: -Wrange-loop-construct , -Wrange-loop-construct, -Wno-range-loop-construct
+.. option:: -Wrange-loop-construct , -Wrange-loop-construct
+.. option:: -Wno-range-loop-construct

   .. note::